 There is only one original PB and it is documented at CD-2 approval.
 The PB represents the Department's commitment to Congress to deliver the project's defined scope by a particular date at a specific cost.
 Cost estimates in advance of CD-2 do not represent such commitments.
-Also, there should be clarity over the terms PB and Performance Measurement Baseline (PMB) as they are different.
+Also, there should be clarity over the terms PB and PMB as they are different.
 The former is the project's baseline and the latter is for use by the EVMS.
-Refer to DOE G 413.3-10A for further clarification.
+Refer to DOE G 413.3-10 (current version) for further clarification.

-FPDs, contracting officers and program managers are accountable for ensuring contract and project documentation is complete, up-to-date, and auditable.
+FPDs, Contracting Officers and Program Managers are accountable for ensuring contract and project documentation is complete, up-to-date, and auditable.
 Project baseline documentation must clearly define scope, key performance parameters, and the desired product, capability, and/or result.
 At project completion, there should be no question whether the objectives were achieved.
 Contracts and M&O work authorizations must clearly reflect project objectives and scope.
 Changes, especially to project objectives, need to be executed through a timely, disciplined change control process.
 Significant changes should be the exception, rather than the norm.